paramudya/the-world-cup-in-data/README.md

 the data could be for example:

- # match day
+ match day
 . date / time
  country
 player
 minutes played
-player rating (from fotmob or something)
-# of yellow cards / cards/ red cards
+player rating (from fotmob or something) number of of yellow cards / cards/ red cards

 for pitch chart